 1) Connectivity Issues

 Internet issues are something that no one can be blamed for.
 There are several occasions where it has been seen that either the candidates or the employers face heavy connectivity issues that result in disturbance, lagging, or worse call drop-outs.
 Such things can be quite irksome when the process of recruitment is ongoing.
 Disturbances can lead to bad candidate hiring experience for both the parties.
 They can also lead to missing out on a good potential employee because the talent acquisition recruiter could not hear the answers properly or got annoyed by the unstable connectivity.
+This is a virtual recruitment challenge that is extremely common even after all the time spent on improving the digital connections.

 2) Lack of Digital Infrastructure

 Virtual recruitment can demand a complete digital infrastructure, which the employees may or may not have.
 Some companies make use of specific software and hardware, which are required of the candidates but might not have due to various reasons.
 Now, just because a candidate could not set up a digital infrastructure as per the demand and requirement of the organization, doesn’t mean he/she is not the right for the firm.
+Digital infrastructure shouldn’t be a virtual recruitment challenge as now hrtech is flexible enough to allow multiple integrations.
+Organizations need to educate themselves about the same and make suitable arrangements.

 3) Misalignment among the teams

 During the pandemic, many firms faced the problem of establishing collaboration amongst the teams and their members.
-When it comes to virtual hiring, starting from the particular department heads, to the HR department, collaboration is needed throughout.
+When it comes to virtual recruitment challenges, starting from the particular department heads, to the HR department, collaboration is needed throughout.
 Understanding the job position and expectations from the employees can only be done if the members involved are in sync and harmony.
 If not, then there can be severe consequences and recruitment costs due to wrong hiring measures.
 On average, companies lost $14,900 on every bad hire, according to HRexchangenetwork.
 Alignment among the teams and their members can increase the hiring bandwidth and reliability.

 4) Unawareness about the right keywords